Raphx/p/README.md

   Success: Installed Python 3.3.4!
 ```

-### `p status`
+`p status`

-Show the version, bin path, and status of current activated Python version.
+Show the version, bin path, and status of the currently activated version.

 ```
 $ p status